radoslawroszkowiak/VIM-configuration/README.md

-# VIM configuration for Python development
+# VIM configuration for Python (not only) development

 # To create symlinks:
 $ ./vim_configure.sh